 See more publications by Hamish Innes-Brown in Pubmed, Research Gate, and Google Scholar.

-Innes-Brown H, Barutchu A & Crewther DP (2013).
+9. Innes-Brown H, Barutchu A, and Crewther DP.
+(2013).
 Neural responses in parietal and occipital areas in response to visual events are modulated by prior multisensory stimuli.
-PLoS ONE (in press).
+PloS One, 8(12): p. e84331.

-Marozeau J, Innes-Brown H and Blamey PJ (2013).
+11. Marozeau J, Innes-Brown H, and Blamey PJ.
+(2013).
 The acoustic and perceptual cues affecting melody segregation for listeners with a cochlear implant.
-Frontiers in Psychology – Auditory Cognitive Neuroscience. doi: 10.3389/fpsyg.2013.00790.
+Frontiers in Psychology, 4: p.
+790.

 Innes-Brown H. The new Leonardo’s: New music for the bionic ear.
 Inaugral Music, Mind and Health Conference, 2013.
 Melbourne Australia.